albertnis/albert.nz/content/blog/edwards-otehake-hawdon/index.md

   - ./Edwards_Otehake_Hawdon.gpx
 ---

-The Edwards-Hawdon loop is a popular Arthur's Pass outing.
+The Edwards-Hawdon route is a popular Arthur's Pass outing.
 We decided to add a side trip to the secluded Otehake Hut for our overnight adventure.

 # Day 1